 I think a lot of folks would agree that canned sloppy-Joes are mediocre, at best.
 This classic American comfort-food has never really been a favorite of mine; instead, it was an acceptable weeknight meal that was easy and quick to whip up.
 But nothing to brag about, much less look forward to.
 They aren’t particularly healthy when made from a can, either, considering they’re made with HFCS (high-fructose corn syrup) and preservatives.
 I’m sure you know where I’m going with this… I’ve got a better version.
-It’s healthier, it’s tastier, and just as sloppy as the original.
+These Homemade Sloppy Joes are healthier, tastier, and just as sloppy as the original.
 It takes a bit more effort, but it’s absolutely worth it for a completely craveable meal for the family with no mystery ingredients.

 Here’s what you’ll need: